*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 GOTHIC QUARTER, BARCELONA HOTELS:

 HOTEL BARCELONA CATEDRAL.
 4 stars.
 This boutique hotel is situated in the heart of Barcelona near the Barcelona Cathedral, but tucked away on a quiet street near “The World Begins with Every Kiss” mural.
-(In fact, my cousin enjoyed staying here, and we met up for cocktails at the fashionable bar.)
+(In fact, my cousin enjoyed staying here with his family!
+They recommend it!
+We met up for cocktails at the fashionable bar.)
 It’s spacious, stylish, clean, and comfortable.
 You can enjoy the rooftop pool, workout gym, and relaxing restaurant bar.
 They even offer free Barcelona walking tours and wine and cheese tastings.
 See current prices for Hotel Barcelona Catedral

 Not a neighborhood but a street, Las Ramblas is the landmark pedestrian promenade that divides the Gothic Quarter and El Raval.
 It’s packed with flower stands, souvenir vendors, sketch artists, mimes, and 99% tourists soaking in the action.
 Despite its overcrowdedness, this must-see-at-least-once area is convenient and accessible to all the Barcelona attractions.
 Stay here if you’re want to save time.
 You can beat the morning tourist crowds, or have breakfast at the famous Pinotxo Bar or El Quim de La Boqueria.